Tapan Deka

-Tapan Kumar Deka commonly known as Tapan Deka (born 25 February 1963) is the 28th Director of Intelligence Bureau of India.
-Deka is an Indian Police Service (IPS) officer (Himachal Pradesh cadre) of the 1988 (41RR), Deka was empanelled as Director general of police level in 2021.
-Deka's tenure as the Director of Intelligence Bureau started from 1 July as his predecessor Arvind Kumar's tenure ended on June 30, 2022.
+Tapan Kumar Deka (born 25 February 1963) is an Indian bureaucrat and IPS officer who is currently serving as the 28th Director of the Intelligence Bureau of India.
+Deka belongs to Himachal Pradesh cadre of the 1988 batch.
+He was empanelled as Director general of police level in 2021.
+Deka's tenure as the Director of the Intelligence Bureau started from 1 July as his predecessor Arvind Kumar's tenure ended on 30 June 2022.

 Deka earlier denied the post of the Director general of police of Himachal Pradesh.

 During his police service, Tapan Deka mostly worked with the Intelligence Bureau of India.
-He has been considered a Top Spy and close aide of Ajit Doval.
-He joined the Intelligence Bureau in 1998.
+He is a close aide of Ajit Doval.
+He joined the Intelligence Bureau in 1988.
+The Appointments Committee of the Cabinet extended Deka's tenure till June 2025 as the chief of the Intelligence Bureau.
+In May 2025, his tenure was further extended by one year till June 2026.
+With that, Tapan Deka became longest serving IB chief.

-Early life and Academic
+Early life and education

-Deka was born on 25 February 1963, in Tezpur, Assam in an Assamese family.
-He holds a Master's Degree in Physics.
+Deka was born on 25 February 1963, in Sarthebari, Assam.
+He holds a master's degree in physics from Delhi University.
 He was a AASU leader and selected for Indian Police Service (IPS) in his first attempt.